manwar/theweeklychallenge/content/blog/build-docker-image.md

 <br>

-However, changing the base imag made things worse, as now I couldn't even start the container.
+However, changing the base image made things worse, as now I couldn't even start the container.

 Earlier, starting the container worked fine, but accessing it was the issue.